wholebuzz/fs/README.md

 The project started to support (@wholebuzz/archive)[https://www.npmjs.com/package/@wholebuzz/archive], a terabyte-scale archive for GCS.
 The focus has since expanded to include powering (dbcp)[https://www.npmjs.com/package/dbcp] with numerous file system implementations under a common interface.
+The atomic primitives are only available for Google Cloud Storage and local.

 ## Example